Are you a book geek like me? All I want to do is read books, and I’ve always been that way.

 “Yes,” I said.
 I told her I was listening to an audiobook.

-“Gone With the Wind,” I said.
+“Gone With the Wind,” I added.

 She looked confused.
 “What’s that?”
 It threw me because I could tell her question was sincere.